bootphon/wordseg/doc/installation.rst

 .. note::
   If you have already followed the instructions under ``System-wide installation`` skip this section to go directly to ``Run tests to check your installation``.

-This is the recommended installation if you are not administrator of your machine, if you are working in a multi-user environment (e.g. a computing cluster) or if you are developing with ``wordseg``.
-If you want to use ``wordseg`` on your personal computer (and you do not want to modify/contribute to the code), consider using the system-wide installation instead.

 This installation process is based on the conda_ python package manager and can be performed on any Linux, Mac OS or Windows system